Vegan Aioli (2-Minute + Oil-Free)

 For thinner aioli, add extra water, 1 – 2 tablespoons, at a time until desired consistency.

-If you don’t care for dijon mustard, omit it all together.
+If you don’t care for dijon mustard, omit it altogether.
 You can also start with 1 teaspoon, adding a little extra to taste.

 There are benefits to soaking your cashews, although I am sometimes lazy about it.
 It does help remove certain enzymes that may inhibit vitamin and mineral absorption, and also may help with digestion.